wphermans/Bonejs/permissions.md

 william@beaglebone:~$ sudo chmod 770 /usr/sbin/i2cget
 ```
 Additionally, the cmd line tool config-pin has been written using sudo for various commands
 within the tool.
-The will present a problem if you wish to use groups as demonstrated above.
+This will present a problem if you wish to use groups as demonstrated above.
 However, this can be corrected by removing any occurrences of `'sudo -A'`, (without the quotes),
 within the script file.
 Just replace with an empty string '' .